-The Conkerchoo trail has always been a favourite with Lily, and this summer they even have brand new swan pedaloes to hire too.
+The Conkerchoo trail has always been a favourite with Lily, and this summer you can enjoy the brand new Splash Cove outdoor splash park area and swan pedaloes to hire too.

 16. Boost Trampoline Park (Northampton & Leicester)

 Boost Trampoline Parks are in both Northampton and Leicester.
-Lily has bounced at Boost since she was 2 years old, and was really excited to head back upon reopening.
+Lily has bounced at Boost since she was 2 years old, and it’s always a great place to bounce off some energy!